r0sies/training.artemis.gpu/_episodes/01-IntroSetup.md

 Some workloads are great for GPUs others are not.

+Threads/Blocks/all that.

+## How do I get access to a GPU?

+Artemis/Argus/PC
+NCI
+Pawsey

 ### How do you develop code for GPU computing?

 The most common langauges for developing code for GPUs are